Fred Hickman: Other

 In September 2010, Fred Hickman formed Fred Hickman Communications, Inc. The company provides broadcaster training for retired athletes and media training services for athletes, coaching staff and sports industry front office personnel.
 Hickman also worked as a speaker, spokesperson, event host, voice over artist and narrator.

 WVUE

 In August 2011, Fred Hickman resigned from Fox Sports South to become the new sports director for WVUE, a Fox affiliate in New Orleans.

 WVLA

 In August 2015, Hickman joined WVLA-TV, Nexstar's NBC affiliate in Baton Rouge, Louisiana as a news anchor.
 He stayed there until his departure in July 2018.

 WDVM

 In August 2018, Hickman came over from WVLA-TV to join sister independent station WDVM-TV in Hagerstown, Maryland.
 According to the station's Website, he was a news anchor and producer.

 Death

 Hickman died of liver cancer at a hospital in Kissimmee, Florida, on November 9, 2022, at the age of 66.

+In the months before his death, Hickman wrote an autobiography, Channeling: My Life On Air, Off Air, and In Living Color.
+Scorecard Press released the book posthumously in March 2026.